octo-technology/OpenTezos/docs/private/using-blockchain.md

   --wait none transfer 100 from alice to bob --burn-cap 0.257
 ```

- Finally, you can check that bob has indeed received 100 XTZ
+ Finally, you can check that bob has indeed received 100 Tez

 ```shell
 docker exec <container_name> /base-dir/tezos-client \